KelvinHere/Yoga_Milestone_4/testing.md

 - **MEDIA_URL on a template no going through djangos interprator**

-- Situation - Lesson modal Reviews and lesson description in the 'More Details' link are retrieved through a json response, this html is created from a template using render to string
+- Situation - 'Lesson modal' content reviews and lesson description are retrieved through a json response, this html string is created from a template using render to string, when being created the {{ MEDIA_URL }} is not rendered into the string, giving the wrong url to the default_profile_image.jpg

+- Task - Get the MEDIA_URL to be correctly represented in the string

+- Action - Just before the modal is rendered to string, a variable `MEDIA_URL_for_json = settings.MEDIA_URL` is also passed as context to the render_to_string method

+- Result - The correct MEDIA_URL location is rendered into the string without having to hard code a location in the template.